m8pple/hpce-2013-cw4/readme.md

-It is getting fairly slow, even at a resolution of 100x100, but in practise we'd like to increase resolution 10x in all three dimensions (both spatial axes + time), which increases the comput time by a factor of 1000.
+It is getting fairly slow, even at a resolution of 100x100, but in practise we'd like to increase resolution 10x in all three dimensions (both spatial axes + time), which increases the compute time by a factor of 1000.

 This type of computation is ideal for a GPU, as it maps very